8 Health Benefits of Avocado & It’s Nutrition Facts | Truweight

 All of these nutrients in avocado contains 160 calories, 2 grams of protein and 15 grams of healthy fats.
 Although it contains 9 grams of carbs, 7 of those are fiber so there are only 2 “net” carbs, making this a low-carb friendly plant food.

 Health Benefits of Avocado

-Avocado is an incredible fruit among the health conscious individuals.
+Avocado is an incredible fruit among health-conscious individuals.
 It has all the valuable nutrients which are essential for a healthy diet.

-Avocados have numerous health benefits such as it decreases the risk of obesity, heart disease, diabetes and also helps in keeping the skin and hair beautiful and overall reduces body weight.
+The health benefits of Avocado helps to decreases the risk of obesity, heart disease, diabetes and also helps in keeping the skin and hair beautiful and overall reduces body weight.